veevo/dev/content/help/about-us.md

 ---

 ## About Veevo.org
-Veevo.org is an independent, privacy-focused, completely volunteered, developed and run organization.
+[Veevo.org](//veevo.org) is an independent, privacy-focused, completely volunteered, developed and run organization.
-We run completely revenue-free, we don't host ads, we don't get any financial benefit from this website and we will never will.
+We run completely [revenue-free](/help/pillars/#no-profit), we don't host ads, we don't track you, we don't generate any financial benefit from this website and we will never will.

 We believe that being a [zero-profit organization](/help/pillars/#no-profit) provides a solid foundation to reach our goals: enlighten humanity and help people to _[know thyself](/about/know-thyself)_.

 ## Our Mission
-Our mission is to engage our readers on constructive and profound [reflexive studies](/about/reflexive-study) that engage and promote self-awereness through the profound and life-changing teachings of [Spiritism](/spiritism) and [The Gospel of Jesus](/gospel).
+Our mission is to engage our readers on constructive and profound [reflexive studies](/about/reflexive-study) that engage and promote
+[self-awareness](/about/self-awareness) through the profound and life-changing teachings of [Spiritism](/spiritism) and [The Gospel of Jesus](/gospel).

 ### What is Spiritism?
 But what is Spiritism?
 [Spiritism](/spiritism) is not someone's work.